PAARKAVYB/Ex-7-AAI/README.md

 ![output](op1.png)

 ## RESULT:
-Thus, the program to perform the Text summarization is executed sucessfully.
+Thus, the program to perform the Text summarization is executed successfully.